Marticles/strongfriends/README.md

 ![](https://img.shields.io/badge/language-Java-orange.svg)
 ![](img/index.png)
 ## About StrongFriends
 StrongFriends is a form which focus on the lifting.
 You can share information you are interested in by sending posts and communicate with others via comment or letter.
-We also provide RM(Repetition Maximum) and Wilks coefficient calculator.In the strength rankings you will see other user's training level.
+We also provide RM(Repetition Maximum) and Wilks coefficient calculator.
+In the strength rankings you will see other user's training level.
 ## Development Environment
-- JDK 1.8
+- JDK1.8
 - Maven
 - Spring Boot
 - MyBatis